CiscoDevNet/msx-developer-guides/03-msx-component-manager/06-choosing-between-java-and-go.md

 * details of available team experience

-## Java
-Java is class-based, object-oriented programming language originally developed by Sun Microsystems but now owned by Oracle.
-Java applications are typically compiled to bytecode and can be run on any computer with a Java Virtual Machine (JVM).

-The Java slogan "Write Once, Run Anywhere" from the mid 1990s promised a cross platform solution for the masses.
-In reality, it fell short of that goal but did find purpose as the enterprise programming language of a generation.
-The upside of this adoption is that Java programmers are not hard to find, and third party libraries are abundant and well supported.
-Consequently, it is possible to put a team together and build a prototype quickly.
-However even with optimisation, Java services tend to be on the heavy side, and the garbage collector can be a performance anchor.
-Java is a good choice for smaller projects when you do not anticipate high loads and performance is not a key metric.

 ## Go
 Go, also known as Golang, is an open source, compiled, and statically typed programming language developed by Google.